rsmith52/Parallax-Engine/README.md

 * Tiles that you can't jump in (marsh, deep sand, etc.)

 ### Map Managing Code
-* Buttons calling to methods (maybe static) to create new layers above/below (also delete top/bottom layer)
 * Buttons for static functions to load/save maps as well
 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music